rust-lang/rustc-perf/site/frontend/README.md

     ```console
     $ npm run watch
     ```
+    > If you want to develop locally, it's recommended to use `npm run watch` + `cargo run --bin site` (without the `--release` flag).
+This setup enables hot reloading of your code on the website.
 - Production build - build optimized and minimized files.
     ```console
     $ npm run build